Building a Drupal 8 site and hosting it with AWS

-Our rigorous approach to security and management means they can relax, knowing their software is carefully managed, patched, and backed by an ISO 27001 certified security management framework.
-With us, backups are organised and tested, configuration is version controlled, and communication channels are open for any questions.
+Our rigorous approach to security and management means they can relax.
+They know their software is carefully managed.
+Furthermore, it's patched, and backed by an ISO 27001 certified security management framework.
+With us, backups are organised.
+Also, they're tested and configuration is version controlled.
+Finally, communication channels are open for questions.

-Additionally, their server hardware and network is fully managed by us and backed by Amazon Web Services, with a 99.95% uptime SLA and high availability, multi-zone options available.
+Additionally, their server hardware and network are fully managed by us and backed by AWS.
+This has a 99.95% uptime SLA and high availability, multi-zone options available.

-Our "ask us anything" support allows them to focus on improving the way Drupal helps them communicate in every way, and our approach and flexibility means they can engage with our expert team as and when they need, across a range of topics, not just Drupal.
+Our support allows Francis Crick to focus on improving how Drupal helps them communicate.
+Our approach and flexibility means they can engage with our expert team when they need.
+This can be across a range of topics beyond Drupal.

 We helped Francis Crick streamline their development workflow.
 Subsequently, this was platformed on Github with additional tools.
 Such as our customisable Jenkins deployment scripts and automated testing.

 We also worked with them on Docker instances.
 In short, this was for feature branches.
 This way, they can view new features in a dedicated environment and test on live audiences.